Shafqat Emmanuel and Shagufta Kausar blasphemy case: Appeal against the death sentence

-On 8 April 2014, the Farrukh Saif Foundation filed appeal against the death sentence of Emmanuel and Kausar.
 On 3 June 2021, the Lahore High Court overturned the convictions due to lack of evidence.
-The couple were unable to remain in Pakistan, due to lack of safety, and were given asylum in a European country.
+Shagufta, Shafqat, and their family remain eternally grateful for the efforts of Members of the European Parliament in advocating for their case and demanding their freedom.
+After their acquittal, the couple were unable to remain in Pakistan, due to lack of safety, and were given asylum in a European country.